Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Why is Argentina’s Money Situation So Weird?

-After Argentina’s disastrous financial crisis of 2001, it was no longer pegged to the dollar and since then has lost considerable purchasing power as the government prints new money.
+After Argentina’s disastrous financial crisis of 2001, the peso was no longer pegged to the dollar and has since lost considerable purchasing power due to high inflation and government monetary policies.

 Due to the inflationary nature of the Argentine peso, locals prefer to buy and save in foreign currency.

-This is because Argentine pesos lose significant purchasing power sitting in the bank due to inflation.
+This is because Argentine pesos loses significant purchasing power sitting in the bank due to inflation.

 But the government severely limits the amount of foreign currency that locals can purchase.